ArchipelagoMW/Archipelago/worlds/cv64/docs/en_Castlevania 64.md

 - Orb-sniping dogs through the front gates in Villa

-Library Skip is **NOT** logically expected on any setting.
-The basement hallway crack will always logically expect two Nitros and two Mandragoras even with Hard Logic on due to the possibility of wasting a pair on the upper wall, after managing to skip past it.
+Library Skip is **NOT** logically expected by any options.
+The basement arena crack will always logically expect two Nitros and two Mandragoras even with Hard Logic on due to the possibility of wasting a pair on the upper wall, after managing to skip past it.
 And plus, the RNG manip may not even be possible after picking up all the items in the Nitro room.